 A native of Boston, Massachusetts, Mr. McCollum enlisted in the U.S. Navy as an Aviation Anti-Submarine Warfare Operator in 1978 and served as a naval aircrewman in the S-3A Viking, deploying with VS-29 aboard the USS Kitty Hawk (CV-63) to the Western Pacific/Indian Ocean in 1981 and the USS Carl Vinson (CVN-70) on her world cruise in 1983.
 From 1984-1986 he served with VS-41 as an aircrew instructor.
 During this time, Mr. McCollum earned his Associate of Arts Degree from the University of Laverne, California and a Bachelor of Science Degree in Aviation Management from Southern Illinois University.
 In 1986, he was selected for promotion to both Chief Petty Officer and as an Intelligence Officer Candidate for Aviation Officer Candidate School in Pensacola, Florida, where he achieved Distinguished Graduate honors.
 He was commissioned as a Naval Intelligence Officer in October 1986.

-Colonel Michael W. Minor was commissioned a lieutenant of Infantry as a Distinguished Military Graduate through the Reserve Officer Training Corps Program, Appalachian State University, Boone, North Carolina in 1986.
+Colonel Geoffrey D. Ellerson was commissioned a lieutenant of Infantry through the Reserve Officer Training Corps Program, Georgia Southwestern State University, Americus, Georgia in 1988.

-His military education includes the Infantry Officer Basic and Advanced Course, the United States Army Command and General Staff College, and the Joint Advanced Warfighting School.
+His military education includes the Infantry Officer Basic Course, the Armor Officer Advanced Course, and the United States Army Command and General Staff College.
+He holds a Bachelors Degree in Sociology from Georgia Southwestern State University and a Masters Degree in Education from Troy Uuniversity.

 Dr. Scott Bolen - J6 C4I Systems